-Action Lead delivery partner(s) Other key partner(s) Timescale The NPA website will be used as a hub for advice and information for visitors and will be signposted by all of the NPSRAG partners.
-NPA ALL (Communication Teams) March-October All partners will use their social media channels to share visitor messages, promote ongoing developments, highlight campaigns and share images throughout the season.
-NPA ALL March-October A monthly Blog/ Vlog will be produced featuring each of the NPSRAG partners progress on visitor management actions across the National Park NPA ALL March-October A series of 'responsible visiting videos' will be created around the key themes of; car parking, litter prevention, responsible camping, fire safety and the protection of woodlands, responsible toileting and water safety NPA ALL April-August (monthly) Car park capacity monitoring will be undertaken and promoted to visitors via the NPA website using a traffic light system to help reduce congestion and irresponsible parking NPA FLS, SC April-October
+Action Lead delivery partner(s) Other key partner(s) Timescale Digital Communications 1 The NPA website will be used as a hub for advice and information for visitors and will be signposted by all of the NPSRAG partners.
+NPA ALL (Communication Teams) March-October 2 All partners will use their social media channels to share visitor messages, promote ongoing developments, highlight campaigns and share images throughout the season.
+NPA ALL March-October 3 A monthly Blog/ Vlog will be produced featuring each of the NPSRAG partners progress on visitor management actions across the National Park NPA ALL March-October 4 A series of 'responsible visiting videos' will be created around the key themes of; car parking, litter prevention, responsible camping, fire safety and the protection of woodlands, responsible toileting and water safety NPA ALL April-August (monthly) 5 Car park capacity monitoring will be undertaken and promoted to visitors via the NPA website using a traffic light system to help reduce congestion and irresponsible parking NPA FLS, SC April-October On the Ground 6 Rangers, Environment Officers, Police Officers, other field staff and volunteers provide socially distanced information and advice to visitors during their visit at key locations or when asked.
+All partners (and key stakeholders) will be provided briefing packs to ensure consistent messages are given to visitors.
+NPA, PS FLS, P&KC, A&BC, SC, WDC March-October 7 Pop up information stations will be provided and staffed by NPA volunteers and staff.
+They will provide in person information and advice to visitors at heavily visited locations.
+NPA FLS April-September 8 Existing printed materials and leaflets promoting behavioural messaging will be distributed at key visitor locations such as visitor centres and toilets, and by field staff where appropriate.
+NPA, FLS P&KC, A&BC, SC, WDC, PS, FLS May-October